syvita/bithority/README.md

 # What is Bithority?

-Bithority or Bitcoin mining control authority is a protocol/network based on the Stacks blockchain that provides a trustless platform for renting Bitcoin hashrate to any-scale investors!
+Bithority or Bitcoin mining control authority is a protocol/network based on the concept to provide a trustless platform for renting Bitcoin hashrate to any-scale investors!
 The Bithority project aims to vastly decentralize the Bitcoin mining ecosystem.
 **(Dev team available on Discord: https://discord.gg/us7YA5CdTG )**

 ## Problem Definition